ui/stamps-api-docs/source/redemption_api.rst

-store           Yes       Merchant's store id where redemption is initiated reward          Yes       A number indicating the reward's ID invoice_number  No        POS invoice number type            No        Choices are "reward" or "promotion".
+store           Yes       Merchant's store id where redemption is initiated reward          Yes       A number indicating the reward's ID invoice_number  No        POS invoice number type            No        Choices are "reward", "voucher" or "promotion".
                           Defaults to "reward".
 =============== ========= =========================

 Here's an example of how the API call might look like in JSON format with specified reward